Logo

 How does a guarantor mortgage work?

-Traditionally, guarantor mortgages work by the guarantor signing a contract that makes them legally responsible for the mortgage payments should the home buyer be unable to pay.
-They will be asked to offer up some collateral to the mortgage lender as security for the mortgage, which is usually either savings or a chunk of their own equity that they have built up in their home to cover your debt if the need arises.
+Technically, a guarantor mortgage works much like a normal mortgage, as long as you make each of your repayments each month.
+The key difference is how the loan is secured.
+With a standard mortgage, the loan is secured against the home you're buying.
+With a guarantor mortgage, the guarantor will be asked to offer up some collateral to the mortgage lender as security for the mortgage.
+This is usually either savings, income or a chunk of their own equity that they have built up in their home to cover your debt if the need arises.
 There is a generally a time limit for the bank to hold these as security.
 As long as you pay your mortgage on time, the guarantor’s security is released when the agreement expires.
+But if you don't make your mortgage payments, your mortgage guarantor will be legally responsible for ensuring that the repayments are made, which could mean their savings, equity or earnings will be used to make up the shortfall.

 Savings as collateral